JohanneJayde/Personal-Website/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/7a635ca4-7c2a-4896-a841-b3fc2240af08/deploy-status)](https://app.netlify.com/sites/grand-conkies-0d0d36/deploys)
 <br>
-Personal Site made in Nuxt3.js using Vuetify
+Personal Site made in Nuxt3.js using Vuetify.
+Shows off variety of work I have done throughout my time developing.
+Deployed using Netlify.
+Tba on whether or not I make a blog like everyone else seems to do...